TJared13/react-i-ii-review/props.md

 1. What are props?

+    -Props is an object available to the component.
+    -A parent component can add key value pairs to the props object.
+    -props are data being passed into a component.

+    Props, which stands for properties, are used to pass data from one component to another in a unidirectional flow.

 2. How do you pass props from a parent to a child?

+    -We pass props into the child using the child's component tag.
+    -We can set up these props on the child's component tag by saying <whateverPropertyName> = <hardcoded data OR a reference to existing data using curly braces>

+    Props are passed to child components by passing props as a parameter and defining specific HTML attributes.

 3. How do you access props from a class based child component?

+    -From within JSX, we would say {this.props.<propName>} and outside of JSX we would simply say this.props.<propName>

+    {this.props.<propName>}

 4. How do you access props from a functional component?

+    {props.element<propName>}

 5. How do you bind a function to a parent component so that it can be passed to a child?

+1. From within the constructor, outside of the state, we would say this.<function name> = this.<function name>.bind(this)

+2. We can use lexical binding by not having to use the bind method AND by making our function an arrow function.

 ### Understand